Compiled from my ten-part series at Capital Research Center

 In 2004, to show that it was making progress, the Romanian government lowered the financial threshold for graft investigation.
 The EU Commission’s report that year praised the effort but argued that it would likely lead the PNA to focus on petty crime, noting that it had so far only led to 86 prison convictions — most of them minor.

-Romania’s pre-Soviet, 19th-century constitution was modeled on the Belgian constitution and provided Western-style limited legal protections for members of the parliament.
-After the collapse of the Soviet Union in 1991, Romania’s new constitution extended complete immunity to members of parliament, even from criminal investigation.
-(The country eventually amended this problematic clause in 2003, allowing Members of Parliament to be investigated or sued for non-speech-related issues — however, only through the General Prosecutor’s Office attached to its supreme court.)
+Romania’s pre-Soviet, 19th-century constitution was modeled on the Belgian constitution and provided Western-style limited legal protections for Members of Parliament.
+After the collapse of the Soviet Union in 1991, Romania’s new constitution extended complete immunity to members of parliament — even from criminal investigation.
+The country eventually amended this clause, in 2003, allowing Members of Parliament to be investigated or sued for non-speech-related issues through the General Prosecutor’s Office, attached to its Supreme Court.

-To solve the immunity problem and move forward with his corruption investigation, Băsescu placed the PNA under the control of the General Prosecutor’s Office…without giving the General Prosecutor complete control.
+To solve the immunity problem and move forward with his corruption investigation Băsescu placed the PNA under the control of the General Prosecutor’s Office, but without giving the General Prosecutor complete control.
 Macovei, who had continually criticized the PNA, then awarded Freedom House — another Soros-funded NGO — roughly 40,000 Euros to conduct an audit of the agency.

 Unsurprisingly, her Freedom House friends found the PNA to be underperforming.
-The administration then turned the PNA into the National Anticorruption Directorate (DNA), and Macovei’s Ministry of Justice — rather than the Superior Council of Magistracy (CSM) — assumed responsibility over both the General Prosecutor and the DNA’s Chief Prosecutor.
+The administration then turned the PNA into the National Anticorruption Directorate (DNA), and Macovei’s Ministry of Justice — rather than Romania’s Superior Council of Magistracy (CSM) — assumed responsibility for both the General Prosecutor and the DNA’s Chief Prosecutor.

 As a result, the media and NGOs in Romania managed to successfully smear legislators who objected to the new anti-corruption agency on civil liberty grounds as defending corruption.
-Macovei removed the unfriendly PNA director and prosecutors and replaced them with cronies loyal to her and to the new administration.
+Macovei removed the unfriendly PNA director and prosecutors and replaced them with those loyal to her and the new administration.